 This part of Policy STEB9 provides additional and up-to-date guidance on those sites that are also subject to Strategic Policy S7- The Countryside of the ULP 2005.
-Planning permission will only be given for development that needs to take place there, or is appropriate to a rural area.
-This includes development for the following purposes:-
+In order to protect the intrinsic character of the countryside, support will only be given to proposals that comply with the following categories of development:-

-- Agriculture, horticulture, forestry; - Outdoor recreation; - Other uses which need to be located in the countryside; - Affordable housing on rural exception sites to meet an identified local need which cannot be met in any other way including some market housing necessary to secure the viable delivery of the affordable homes; - Residential conversion of redundant or disused rural buildings, which will enhance their setting; - Subdivision of an existing dwelling; - Construction of new houses of exceptional design meeting the criteria set in paragraph 79e of the NPPF; - Conversion of the existing buildings and the erection of well-designed new buildings for business uses; - Infilling of small gaps in small groups of houses where development would be in character with its surroundings and with limited impact on the countryside.
+- Agriculture, horticulture, forestry; - Outdoor recreation; - Other uses which need to be located in the countryside, including infrastructure provision required by a utility company to fulfil their statutory obligation to their customers; - Affordable housing on rural exception sites to meet an identified local need which cannot be met in any other way including some market housing necessary to secure the viable delivery of the affordable homes; - Residential conversion of redundant or disused rural buildings, which will enhance their setting; - Subdivision of an existing dwelling; - Construction of new houses of exceptional design meeting the criteria set in paragraph 79e of the NPPF; - Conversion of the existing buildings and the erection of well-designed new buildings for business uses; - Infilling of small gaps in small groups of houses where development would be in character with its surroundings and with limited impact on the countryside; and - Priority will be given to new development on Previously Developed Land, as defined in Annex 2: Glossary of the NPPF 2019.